catberry/catberry/docs/index.md

 * `load()` – loads data from a remote resource and returns it or a Promise.
 * `handle<SomeActionNameHere>(args)` – handles an action and returns a result or a Promise.

-Handlers can be used to submit data to a remote resource here or simply change the state within the store--in which case, you would have to emit your own `changed` event via `this.$context.changed()`.
+Handlers can be used to submit data to a remote resource here or simply change the state within the store – in which case, you would have to emit your own `changed` event via `this.$context.changed()`.

 For example, you can name a store's method `handleFormSubmit` and when a component or another store sends an action to the store with a name like: `form-submit`, `form_submit`, `FORM_SUBMIT`, `formSubmit`, or `FormSubmit`, it will trigger that stores' `handleFormSubmit` method.